Treats eye redness, swelling, and pain caused by eye surgery. Also used to treat eye inflammation or swelling. This medicine is a corticosteroid.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to difluprednate, or if you have certain types of viral eye infections (such as herpes simplex).
+Do not use this medicine if you have had an allergic reaction to difluprednate, or if you have certain types of fungus, bacterial, and viral eye infections (such as herpes simplex).

 How to Use This Medicine